-Collector and feeder line locations shall be located in such a manner as to minimize interference with agricultural operations including, but not limited to, existing drainage patterns, drain tile, future tiling plans, and ditches.
+Collector and feeder line locations shall be located in such a manner as to minimize interference with agricultural operations including, but not limited, to existing drainage patterns, drain tile, future tiling plans, and ditches.
 Safety shields shall be placed on all guy wires associated with overhead feeder lines.
-The Permittee shall submit the engineering drawings of all collector and feeder lines in the site plan pursuant to Section 10.3.
+The Permittee shall submit the engineering drawings of all collector and feeder lines in the site plan pursuant to Section 10.2, if there are any changes that are not already on file with the Commission.

-5.6 Other Requirements
+5.5 Other Requirements

-5.6.1 Safety Codes and Design Requirements
+5.5.1 Safety Codes and Design Requirements

-The LWECS and associated facilities shall be designed to meet or exceed all relevant local and state codes, Institute of Electrical and Electronics Engineers, Inc. (IEEE) standards, the National Electric Safety Code (NESC), and North American Electric Reliability Corporation (NERC) requirements.
+The LWECS and associated facilities shall be designed to meet or exceed all relevant local and state codes, Institute of Electrical and Electronics Engineers, Inc. standards, the National Electric Safety Code, and North American Electric Reliability Corporation requirements.
 The Permittee shall report to the Commission on compliance with these standards upon request.

-5.6.2 Other Permits and Regulations
+5.5.2 Other Permits and Regulations

 The Permittee shall comply with all applicable state rules and statutes.
 The Permittee shall obtain all required permits for the project and comply with the conditions of those permits unless those permits conflict with or are preempted by federal or state permits and regulations.
 A list of the permits known to be required is included in the permit application.
+At least 14 days prior to the preconstruction meeting, the Permittee shall submit a filing demonstrating that it has obtained such permits.
+The Permittee shall provide a copy of any such permit upon Commission request.
+The Permittee shall comply with all terms and conditions of permits or licenses issued by the counties, cities, and municipalities affected by the project that do not conflict with or are not pre-empted by federal or state permits and regulations.